Best Mattress For Scoliosis

 1. Sleeping Position

-Thoracic scoliosis – Your thoracic spine or upper back tends to curve to the right.
+This type of scoliosis occurs when your thoracic spine or upper back tends to curve to the right.

-- Most people who suffer from thoracic scoliosis prefer to sleep on their sides.
-Side sleepers need a more plush surface compared to back sleepers.
-However, a mattress that is too soft might pull your heavier parts down too low, putting more pressure on your joints.
+However, a mattress that is too soft might pull your heavier parts down too much, putting more pressure on your joints.
 A good model has to provide enough support while also cradling the areas where cradling is necessary.

-Lumbar scoliosis – The lumbar area or the lower back of the spine is curved to the left or right.
+Lumbar scoliosis occurs when the lumbar area or the lower back of the spine is curved to the left or right.

 Avoid sleeping on your stomach as your back and neck can get temporarily distorted, causing pain the next day.